-- □ A notable advance was made with the realization that use of a short-wavelength laser could broaden the spectrum of applications, as a result of laser-induced fluorescence, and led to the development of a new form of remote sensor "laser fluorosensor" or "fluorescence lidar". - ☐ The fluorescence signal could indicate the presence of high organic contamination and enable the dispersion of various kinds of effluent plumes to be remotely mapped.
+- ☐ A notable advance was made with the realization that use of a short-wavelength laser could broaden the spectrum of applications, as a result of laser-induced fluorescence, and led to the development of a new form of remote sensor "laser fluorosensor" or "fluorescence lidar". - ☐ The fluorescence signal could indicate the presence of high organic contamination and enable the dispersion of various kinds of effluent plumes to be remotely mapped. - ☐ Fluorescence lidar has also been used to detect insects and birds, as reported at the 25th International Laser Radar Conference (ILRC) in St. Petersburg, Russia.